h3rb/ZeroTypes/README.md

 You generally want to use them in situations where data will be eventually converted to or from a string input.
 I originally wrote them for use in OpenGL graphics applications, games and gaming servers (on Linux).
 Using them protects against compiler inconsistencies across multiple platforms.
 Z-pods is designed to assure you have initialized values, and optimizers will eliminate any "double initialization" woes you may feel you'll face, in the case you wish to provide a default anyway.

 Using Z-pods, you can type less, write more uniform implementations avoiding uninitialized class variables, and you can even get out of having to create a constructor, for instance in the case where you wish to "pass down" a virtual constructor to a child class.
+(See the section below "Why would I want to avoid a constructor in C++?")

 Due to the built-in string/data translation, easily store and retrieve state from a string in memory or file - operations that are common in applications that require reading and writing files and states.
 It also makes std::string operability function more like Java string concatenations, and helps you avoid relying on << chaining (useful only in C++ and C#, not in Java, Javascript or PHP), and of course avoiding the whole printf() thing to format a string (unless you like this).